 Payoneer’s transfer fees are higher than Square’s, which are free for next-business-day.
 Payoneer lacks some tax validation and approval controls, although it has good overall security.

 What is Square?

 Square not only processes money transfers of sales and service revenue amounts.
 It also has a lucrative Square Payments payment processing business for retail and e-commerce customers, including hardware and software.
-Square offers easily-designed and customizable e-commerce website templates.
+Square offers easily-designed and customizable e-commerce website templates for accepting pay-ins from online customers.
 Square also provides invoice templates as part of its invoicing and online payments service software.

-Square lets businesses receive payments next-business-day for free.
+Square lets businesses receive payments next-business-day for free (as Square payouts).
 Square sends money first to a Square account, and then Square transfers it next-business-day into a linked bank account.
 It’s almost a direct deposit.
 For an instant or same-day transfer payment, the Square fee is 1.5% of the amount per transfer.

 Square offers Point of Sale App for iPhone, iPad, and Android mobile devices.
-Square Terminal and Square Register products are for POS retail use.
+Square Terminal and Square Register products are for POS retail use for retail customer pay-ins.
 Square Reader for iPhone, iPad, and Android app is for contactless and chip card payments.
-Square even enables accepting prepayments upon booking for Appointments.
+Square even enables accepting prepayments as customer pay-ins upon booking Appointments.

 Signatures aren’t required by U.S. and Canadian card issuers for dip, tap, and swipe POS payments.
 Square Payments syncs with QuickBooks and Xero.

 Square acquired Weebly in 2018 for building websites and online stores that attract web traffic and sales leads and provide the tools to close online e-commerce sales.
 Customers select tiles with pictures and captions for item purchase decisions from the merchant’s Square e-commerce website.